apache/datasketches-postgresql/README.md

 This module currently supports two sketches:

 - CPC (Compressed Probabilistic Counting) sketch - very compact (when serialized) distinct-counting sketch
-- KLL float quantiles sketch - for estimating distributions: quantile, rank, PMF (hystogram), CDF
+- KLL float quantiles sketch - for estimating distributions: quantile, rank, PMF (histogram), CDF

 <h1>Examples</h1>

 <h2>Distinct counting with CPC sketch</h2>

-Suppose 100 million random integer values unniformly distributed in the range from 1 to 100M have been generated and inserted into a table
+Suppose 100 million random integer values uniformly distributed in the range from 1 to 100M have been generated and inserted into a table

 Exact count distinct: